Pet food palatants: why does kibble need them?

 - Try heating up the food a little, which makes it smell stronger and may be more appealing for your pupper – heat gently in a pan or in the microwave after removing from the pouch.

 Above all, fresh food is naturally tasty, whereas dry food is made to appeal to your dog’s sense of smell through artificial means.
 Fresh food tastes good because it’s full of healthy ingredients, plus more of the real meat that your dog loves to eat.

 Lyka fresh food is packed with healthy ingredients so there’s no need for artificial palatants to trick your pupper into eating their meals.
 It’s naturally tasty!

-- Lyka food is grain-free and high in meat protein
+- Lyka food is high in meat protein

 - All Lyka food is human grade, so you know your pup is getting high quality ingredients.
 You also know exactly what goes into every pouch – just look at our ingredient lists